tarwn/lessthandot-hugo/blogs/content/posts/2012-04-19-using-execute-as-owner.md

 </p>

 <p>
-  Cannot execute as the database principal because the principal &#8220;dbo&#8221; does not exist, this type of principal cannot be impersonated, or you do not have permission.
+  Cannot execute as the database principal because the principal “dbo” does not exist, this type of principal cannot be impersonated, or you do not have permission.
 </p>

 <p>